ihebu/express-auth/README.md

 - Using JSON web token for authentication
 - Preventing brute force attacks with express-rate-limit

-**HOWEVER, THIS IS ONLY THE MINIMUM OF SECURITY, AND THIS CODE IS NOT MEANT FOR PRODUCTION**

-**AS PRODUCTION APPS REQUIRE A LOT MORE SECURITY MESURES**
+**However, those are only the bare minimum of security measures, so don't just use it blindly in your production environment.
+This is meant mainly for learning purposes or for small side projects**

-If you intend to use this code (or any code) in production, please consult a security expert.
+If you intend to use this code (or any code) in production, you have to consult a security expert.

 You can also check [expressjs.com](https://expressjs.com/en/advanced/best-practice-security.html) for more security tips.